erik777/kubernetes-cratedb/README.md

 [CrateDB](https://crate.io/) is a masterless horizontally scalable database that supports SQL while also supporting JSON documents.
 Masterless means that "all nodes in a CrateDB cluster are identical, allowing simple and elastic scaling with high availability and replication." [source: crate.io](https://crate.io/overview/crate-vs-other-databases/)

-The elastic scaling capability makes it a good back-end database for microservices in a highly elastic environment like Kubernetes.
-You can also do rolling updates of CrateDB with K8S.
+The elastic scaling capability makes it a good back-end database for microservices in a highly elastic platform like Kubernetes.
+You can also do rolling updates of your CrateDB cluster with K8S.

+CrateDB was originally a fork of elasticsearch, and uses its libraries today within it.
+Yet, CrateDB added [interesting new capabilities](https://crate.io/a/how-is-crate-data-different-than-elasticsearch/).

 ## Data Volumes